National Weather Service United States Department of Commerce

 HURRICANE - maximum sustained winds of 74 mph or greater.
 There are 5 categories of hurricanes.

-HURRICANE WATCH - Issued by the National Hurricane Center when sustained winds of 74 mph or higher are possible within the specified coastal area.
+HURRICANE WATCH - Issued by the National Hurricane Center when sustained winds of 74 mph or higher are possible within the specified area.
 Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane watch is issued 48 hours in advance of the anticipated onset of tropical-storm-force winds..

-HURRICANE WARNING - Issued by the National Hurricane Center when sustained winds of 74 mph or higher are forecast within the specified area.
+HURRICANE WARNING - Issued by the National Hurricane Center when sustained winds of 74 mph or higher are expected somewhere within the specified area.
 Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane warning is issued 36 hours in advance of the anticipated onset of tropical-storm-force winds.

-TROPICAL STORM WATCH - Issued by the National Hurricane Center when sustained winds between 39 and 73 mph are possible within the specified coastal area within 48 hours.
+TROPICAL STORM WATCH - Issued by the National Hurricane Center when sustained winds between 39 and 73 mph are possible within the specified area within 48 hours.

 HURRICANE LOCAL STATEMENT - issued by your local NWS Forecast Office.
 It contains a succinct overview of the tropical event and a generalized summary of potential impacts and preparedness information.